World Bank Group’s IFC invests €10 million into Lamoda

 Among Lamoda’s existing investors are Investment AB Kinnevik, Access Industries, JP Morgan, Summit Partners and Tengelmann.

 IFC, a member of the World Bank Group, is the largest global development institution focused exclusively on the private sector.
 IFC works with private enterprises in more than 100 countries, expending capital, expertise, and influencing towards the elimination of extreme poverty and promotion of shared prosperity.
 In FY13, the company’s investments climbed to an all-time high of nearly $25 billion, leveraging the power of the private sector to create jobs and tackle the world’s most pressing development challenges.
 For more information, please visit www.ifc.org.

 About Rocket Internet

-As part of our global strategy, we have created regional Internet groups in Africa, Asia Pacific, Latin America and the Middle East in order to bundle local market and business model insights, facilitate regional commercial, strategic and investment partnerships, in particular with mobile telecommunication providers, enable local recruiting and sourcing and accelerate the regional rollout of our companies.
+As part of our global strategy, we have created regional Internet groups in Africa, Asia Pacific and the Middle East in order to bundle local market and business model insights, facilitate regional commercial, strategic and investment partnerships, in particular with mobile telecommunication providers, enable local recruiting and sourcing and accelerate the regional rollout of our companies.
 We have developed proprietary technology where we believe it provides our companies with a competitive advantage.
 Our proprietary technology is highly flexible and scalable and provides our companies with significant cost and speed advantages, particularly during their initial rapid launch and rollout processes.